talaabed523/ToDoList-Desktop/README.md

 ---

-## 📦 Download
-Download the latest installer from the [Releases](../../releases) page — no code setup required.
-Just install and run.

----

 ## 🔧 How It Works
 The app runs a local **Express server** in a separate child process alongside the Electron window.
 When you send a message to the chatbot, the frontend sends a request to `localhost:3000/chat`, which forwards it to the Groq API along with your full task list as context.
 The response is displayed in the chat window.